-Graph 15.
-Average daily expenditure in Aruba per person (stayover visitor) per day daily expenditure was the highest among the six years presented reaching US\$102.74.
+Graph 15 presents the average daily expenditure in Aruba (ADEX) for the years 2007 until 2012.
+The average daily expenditure is the averages spend per stayover visitor per day while in Aruba in US dollars.
+Looking at the six years presented, it can be observed that in the year 2009 the average daily expenditure was the highest among the six years presented reaching US\$102.74.
 In the year 2012 it dropped to an average of US\$ 84.64 which is a decrease of 2.6% compared to the year 2011.
 In 2011 the stayover visitors spend an average of US\$86.86 per person per day while in Aruba which also dropped with 7.8% compared to the year before.